Henry Hanna

-Henry Hanna (4 January 1871 – 21 March 1946) was an Irish barrister and later High Court judge, author, and photographer.
+Henry Hanna (4 January 1871 – 21 March 1946) was an Irish barrister and later judge of the High Court, author, and photographer.
 Hanna was born to a Belfast-based Presbyterian merchant family on 4 January 1871.
 He was educated at the Belfast Royal Academy, Queen's University, and London University.

 He became eye-witness to two key events, the Landing at Suvla Bay - about which he wrote his book "The Pals at Suvla Bay" - and the 1916 Easter Rising where we wrote diaries that have been described as a "litany of alarms and rumours circulating around the city, interspersed with his eyewitness accounts of events in his neighbourhood".

 Legal career

 In 1896, he was admitted to the Irish Bar and became part of the old North-East Circuit.
 Hanna came to be considered the authority on the Workmen's Compensation Act and its revisions and published his work, "The law of workmen's compensation : with the Irish rules and forms" in 1907.
 In 1911, he achieved the status of a silk barrister and became King's Counsel and, two years later, was called to the English Bar.
-As a lawyer, Hanna faced the challenge of managing a substantial caseload due to his successful advocacy, including the defence of James Larkin's co-accused (Larkin opted to defend himself) and, despite his own unionist stance, several Irish Republicans, such as Sean MacEntee and Denis McCullough.
+As a lawyer, Hanna faced the challenge of managing a substantial caseload due to his successful advocacy, including the defence of James Larkin's co-accused (Larkin opted to defend himself) and, despite his own unionist stance, several Irish Republicans, such as Seán MacEntee and Denis McCullough.
 He spent several years working on the Irish Law Times with William John Johnston, where he mastered Pitman's shorthand.
 He served as a member of the Executive Committee of the International Academy of Comparative Law at the Hague.
 During the Great War, he was made chairman of the Maritime Board, and in 1919 was made Serjeant-at-law.
 In 1925 and assumed the role of a judge in the Free State High Court, a position he held until his resignation in 1943.
 During this time, he presided over several notable cases, including: the Seamus Clandillon libel trial (the longest libel action in the history of the Irish courts at the time, running from 29 October to 14 November 1928), the action by the Lynch family following the Copley Street Riot, and the murder trial of those accused of murdering Noel Lemass (brother of Seán Lemass).
 He was treasurer of the Honorable Society of King's Inns for 1927 and 1928.